eggerino/stagma/doc/language-spec.md

 `if ... [else] ... end`

 Pops the top value.
-If the value is non zero, the inner instructions execute.
+If the value is non zero, the if instructions execute.
 If the value is zero, the else instructions execute if any.

 E.g.: `65 input if print else err end` will print "A" to the standard output for a non zero input.
 If a zero is provided, "A" is printed to the standard error.